 - 1.1.1.
 This section addresses interior and exterior illumination and lighting design strategy for Metrolinx site and building facilities.
-The intent is to provide good uniform natural and artificial light sources, with little to no glare, no viewing light sources, no trespass, health, hospitality, branding and atmosphere that makes the customer know and enjoy being in the space. - 1.1.2.
-The intent is to provide requirements for power sources, control, and maintenance of lighting systems.
+The intent is to provide good uniform natural and artificial light sources, with little to no glare, no viewing light sources, no light trespass, with the intent of illuminating spaces with health, hospitality, functionality and atmosphere in mind that makes the customer feel secure and enjoy being in the space. - 1.1.2.
+The intent is to provide requirements for power sources, control, lighting levels and maintenance of lighting systems.